tomedegroot/study-material/linux+LPICLevel1Exam1/introductionToTheLinuxServer.md

 # |  |  |  |  |
 # *  *  *  *  * user-name  command to be executed
 ```
+All the 5 places acts like filters!
+Every minute, cron checks if a command is not filtered OUT.

 **Asterix means  everything**, so the following line: